KousukeGuitar/playlistConverter/README.md

 ====

 ## Description
-Convert playlists with m3u extension created by Itunes (Mac) to playlists for WALKMAN.
+Convert playlists with m3u extension created by Itunes to playlists for WALKMAN.

 ## Install